-Now it is worth to detect the speed increment or decrement of a charged particle within a potential field.
-This is depicted in Figure 4.8.
+Now it would be useful to detect the speed increment or decrement of a charged particle within a potential field.
+This is depicted in the figure below.
 (Knight, 2016, p.
 697).
-Although the case studied in this figure is considering a positively charged particle, the same rationale applies for a negatively charged one.
-When a charge moves from an initial state (i) within the potential field, to a final state (f), it is said that it is moving through a potential difference, termed also electric tension or voltage, V.
+Although the case studied in this figure is considering a positively charged particle, the same rationale applies to a negatively charged one.
+When a charge moves from an initial state (i) within the potential field, to a final state (f), it is said that it is moving through a “potential difference”, also called “electric tension “or “voltage”, V.